daos-stack/google-cloud-daos/terraform/examples/daos_cluster_maolson/README.md

 If you have not completed the [pre-deployment steps](../../../README.md#pre-deployment-steps) please complete those steps before continuing to run this Terraform example.

-## Quickstart in Cloudshell
+## Cloudshell Tutorial

-Click the button below to run this example in a Cloudshell tutorial.
-The tutorial will walk through each of the steps described in this README.md file.
+Click the button below to open a [Cloud Shell](https://cloud.google.com/shell) tutorial that will walk you through the process of deploying a DAOS Cluster in GCP using the example configuration in this `terraform/examples/daos_cluster` directory.

+After completing the tutorial you will have a basic understanding of how to use the [DAOS Terraform Modules](../../modules) in your own Terraform configurations as well as how to perform basic administration steps on the DAOS instances after they are deployed.

 [![DAOS on GCP Setup](http://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/markaolson/google-cloud-daos&cloudshell_git_branch=DAOSGCP-114&shellonly=true&tutorial=docs/tutorials/example_daos_cluster.md)